bellalalala/DS5500-Amazon-Reviews-Sentiment-Analysis/README.md

 `preprocessing.ipynb` contains all code that processing the data before we plotting and training the model, the original data is downloaded from the link we give in the first line.

-`basic EDA.ipynb` contains all code that used in first stage, EDA part, we explore every feature in our dataset, and come out with two problems that we are interested, can we define TRUE customer and how does number of reviews change among the time.
+`descriptive_EDA.ipynb` contains all code that used in first stage, EDA part, we explore every feature in our dataset, and come out with two problems that we are interested, can we define TRUE customer and how does number of reviews change among the time.

-`EDA_Text Related.ipynb` contains all code that used in EDA for review contents.
+`descriptive_EDA_Text_Related.ipynb` contains all code that used in EDA for review contents.
 We analyzed the length of reviews and the count of reviews by time for each department as well as the top frequent words in each department.

 `Model_Training.ipynb` contains all code that used to train the baseline and fasttext model.
 The training set and test set data is download from (https://www.kaggle.com/bittlingmayer/amazonreviews)